SalomePlatform/adao/doc/theory.rst

 exact).

-In the simplest case, static, the steps of simulation and of observation can be combined into a single operator noted :math:`H` (linear or nonlinear), which transforms the input parameters :math:`\mathbf{x}` to results :math:`\mathbf{y}` to be compared to observations :math:`\mathbf{y}^o`.
+In the simplest case, static, the steps of simulation and of observation can be combined into a single observation operator noted :math:`H` (linear or nonlinear), which transforms the input parameters :math:`\mathbf{x}` to results :math:`\mathbf{y}` to be compared to observations :math:`\mathbf{y}^o`.
 Moreover, we use the linearized operator :math:`\mathbf{H}` to represent the effect of the full operator :math:`H` around a linearization point (and we omit thereafter to mention :math:`H` even if it is possible to keep it).
 In reality, we have already indicated that the stochastic nature of variables is essential, coming from the fact that model, background and observations are incorrect.
 We therefore introduce errors of observations additively, in the form of a random vector :math:`\mathbf{\epsilon}^o` such that:

 .. math:: \mathbf{y}^o = \mathbf{H} \mathbf{x}^t + \mathbf{\epsilon}^o